 Contact Our McAllen Lawyers if Injured by a Defective Product

-If you, or a loved one, have been injured by a defective product, whatever the circumstances, you should contact our McAllen personal injury lawyers today.
+If you, or a loved one, have been injured by a defective product, whatever the circumstances, you should contact our McAllen defective airbag lawyers today.
 It can be difficult to sue a negligent manufacturer or retailer without professional legal help.
 You can contact the Patino Law Firm at 210-646-9100.

 Patino Law Firm